JvanKatwijk/qt-dab/README.md

 Unfortunately different Linux distributions have different ways of naming and ordering libraries.
-However, for Ubuntu - one of the more popular distros - the aforementioned user's manual contains a full script that can be used to install all required libraries, download the sources and build an executable.
+However, for Ubuntu - one of the more popular distros - the aforementioned user's manual contains a complete script that can be used to install all required libraries, download the sources and build an executable.

-An alternative is - of course - installing the *appImage*.
+An alternative is - of course - installing the *appImage* for qt-dab.
 The appImage is an executable file, containing all what is needed - apart from the support libraries for the devices.
-The appImage for Qt-DAB is compiled with support for RTL SDR devices, for the 2.13 and 3.06 support library for the SDRplay, with support for the AIRspy, the limeSDR and the hackrf (and of course the variousfile readers).
+The appImage for Qt-DAB is compiled with support for RTL SDR devices, for the 2.13 and 3.06 support library for the SDRplay, with support for the AIRspy, the limeSDR, the hackrf, pluto (and of course the various file readers).
 The appImage can be found in "https://github.com/JvanKatwijk/qt-dab/releases".

 Since Buster, the current system on the RPI's, has the same roots as Ubuntu, the script for Ubuntu can be used to install Qt-DAB on an RPI.

-For installing the dabMini, the user's manual contains a complete script, tested on an RPI 2 and 3.
+For the dabMini, an appImage is available for use on an x64 based Linux system, and the user's manual contains a complete script, tested on an RPI 2 and 3.

 ----------------------------------------------------------------------